decredcommunity/outreach/community-organizer-playbook.md

   Your intended audience will inform the content and event format: formal vs informal, technical vs investing, OG vs newbie, Decred users vs crypto enthusiasts.

-* **Is it aligned to Decred’s values & strategy?**
+* **Is it aligned to Decred's values & strategy?**

   Decred seeks to grow its community worldwide in a way that aligns with its ethos and values, but local customs and standards vary.
 Sync with the Decred team in the riot rooms with any concerns.

 * **Can I work with others?**

   Collaborating with other people and projects can tap new audiences and introduce new ideas.
 Potential event partners include: other cryptocurrency projects, ecosystem partners such as wallets and exchanges, crypto investment funds, corporates blockchain users, lawyers and media.
-If you would like to work with a partner, but don’t have a local contact, check in Decred Matrix to see if others have connections and could make an introduction.
+If you would like to work with a partner, but don't have a local contact, check in Decred Matrix to see if others have connections and could make an introduction.
 Check out this example of a creative event: https://www.meetup.com/BlockchainMelbourne/events/256295215/

 **Event Space**